KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

           from: All
 ```

-After doing this, you may need to roll the Contour pods in the tanzu-system-ingress namespace for this Gateway to get picked up.
+After doing this, you may need to restart the Contour pods in the tanzu-system-ingress namespace for this Gateway to get picked up.

->**Note**: though we need to create a GatewayClass for the Gateway to reference, Contour doesn’t actually reconcile the GatewayClass resource when supporting GatewayAPI in Static mode (source).
+>**Note**: Though we need to create a GatewayClass for the Gateway to reference, Contour doesn’t reconcile the GatewayClass resource when supporting GatewayAPI in Static mode.
 The status will remain in an Unknown state, that is okay.

 ## Validation